A Filipino congregation took in its own members after their Lahaina homes burned

 LAHAINA, Hawaii — The fire in western Maui destroyed or damaged more than 2,000 buildings.
 Most of those were homes.
 That's left many residents in Lahaina in need of shelter.

-At a park and ride just south of Lahaina, pastor Estrella Arguero is loading up her van and getting ready to drive into the burn zone.
+At a park and ride just south of Lahaina, pastor Estrella Arquero is loading up her van and getting ready to drive into the burn zone.

 She and her husband lead Koinonia Pentecostal Church, where twenty members of their Filipino congregation are sleeping in the parish hall.

-"When the fire broke out out people, we had members of our church whose houses burned down, so they came to the church," said Arguero.
+"When the fire broke out out people, we had members of our church whose houses burned down, so they came to the church," said Arquero.

 When you flee with almost nothing, you need almost everything.
 So on this morning, her van is filled with the kinds of supplies people need when they've taken refuge in a church.